-North Star is a partner organisation in the following choice-based lettings (CBL) schemes:
+North Star is a partner organisation in the following choice-based lettings schemes (CBL):

 - Tees Valley Lettings Partnership

 - Durham Key Options

-- North Yorkshire Homechoice for the North Yorkshire area
+- North Yorkshire Homechoice

-All our properties are allocated in accordance with the Common Allocations Policy for these schemes.
-Further details of these policies can be found on relevant website or at our head office.
+All our properties are allocated in accordance with the relevant Common Allocations Policy.
+Details of these policies can be found on the following.